 Over the years Ron has remained affiliated with Warbirds in one way or another and is to this day involved in a number of ongoing Warbird restoration projects!

-Ron has honorary life membership in AWAL.
+Ron has honorary life membership in AWL.

 David Lowy is the President and Founder of Temora Aviation Museum.
 In 2003, he was named a Member of the Order of Australia for his service to aviation, particularly the preservation and promotion of Australia’s aviation history through the establishment of the Temora Aviation Museum.
 In 2006 he received the Guild of Air Pilots and Air Navigators’ Australian Bicentennial Award, which recognises outstanding individuation contribution to Australian aviation.